inventory management

 True Cost of Goods

-Once your materials are tracked, Craftybase calculates your real COGS automatically, ingredient by ingredient.
-You’ll know exactly what each product costs to make, which makes pricing and tax time much less stressful.
-If you’re a Shopify seller wanting to understand COGS more deeply, our guide to tracking COGS in Shopify is a good next step.
+With materials tracked, Craftybase calculates your real COGS automatically: ingredient by ingredient, batch by batch.
+You’ll know what each product costs to make, which makes pricing decisions and tax time both easier.
+If you want to dig into how COGS works on Shopify specifically, our guide to tracking COGS in Shopify is a good next step.

 Frequently Asked Questions